 One viewer, who saw the ad on TV3 Denmark, thought the ad contained the word fucking and the swearing was offensive.

-our silver anniversary, I'm so damn proud .
-Viasat argued that the English word fucking had become part of the Danish language as a slang word, it had lost some of its original English meaning and with it its level of offence, and the
+celebrate our silver anniversary, I'm so damn proud .
+Viasat argued that the English word fucking had become part of the Danish language as a slang word, it had lost some of its original English meaning and with it its level of

 ASA Assessment: Not upheld